What's REALLY the best VPN to use in China in 2017?

 Use the promo code TIPS25 for 25% off any 12 Unlimited Plan.
 Use this code and pay only

 $38.85 $29.14 / 3 months, $59.94 $44.96 / 6 months, or $99 $75.25 / year.

-I don't personally recommend Astrill because of their poor customer service and unstable VPN.
-For their customers outside of China they offer a free 7 day trial.
-For their customers in China they offer neither a free trial or a money back guarantee.
-Any time there is a sensitive political event in China they are the first to be blocked.
+I don't recommend Astrill because of their poor customer service and unstable VPN service.
+For their customers outside of China, they offer a free 7 day trial.
+For their customers in China, they offer neither a free trial nor a money back guarantee.
+Any time there is a sensitive political event in China, they are the first to be blocked.

 More YouTube videos available on the Tips for China YouTube channel.